-We study the application of ecological principles to the conservation of biodiversity, from individual rare animals to all species living within a community and we are focused on strategies like use of habitat corridors that are intended to overcome the negative effects of habitat loss and fragmentation.
+We study the application of ecological principles to the conservation of biodiversity, from individual rare animals to all species living within a community to species effects on ecosystems and people.
+We are focused on strategies like use of habitat corridors that are intended to overcome the negative effects of habitat loss and fragmentation and the effects of land use intensity in diversified agricultural landscapes that increase ecosystem services such as pollination.
 Learn more about our current lab members and collaborators.

 Tyson Wepprich published the best evidence supporting the insect apocalypse.
 He found that butterflies are declining in abundance by 2% per year in Ohio.
 He also found this is consistent with other studies worldwide.